Tommy813-lab/aws-ec2-git-bash-demo-/README.md

 # AWS EC2 Git Bash Demo

-This project demonstrates how to launch and configure an Ubuntu EC2 instance on AWS, connect to it using Git Bash on Windows, and deploy a basic static website hosted by Apache — all using terminal commands and custom Bash scripts.
+This project demonstrates how to launch and configure an Ubuntu EC2 instance on AWS, connect to it using Git Bash on Windows, and deploy a basic static website hosted by Apache — all using terminal commands

 ---

-## 📦 What This Project Proves

-- ✅ You understand real-world cloud workflows
-- ✅ You can automate EC2 setup and Linux provisioning
-- ✅ You use Git, GitHub, Bash, and AWS together
-- ✅ You can work solo with public cloud tools (no drag-and-drop BS)

----

 ## 🧱 Architecture Diagram

 *(Build this using [Excalidraw](https://excalidraw.com/) or [draw.io](https://draw.io).
-Add the image to the repo once ready.)*

 Git Bash (Windows)
 ↓ SSH